cloudposse/terraform-aws-eks-cluster/docs/migration-v3-v4.md

 > EKS cluster configuration and find changing that too challenging, then you
 > should delay the upgrade to version 4 of this module until you can address it.

+#### Recommendations:

+The following recommendations apply to both new and existing users of this module:

 - We recommend leaving `bootstrap_cluster_creator_admin_permissions` set to `false`.
 When set to `true`, EKS automatically adds an access entry for the EKS cluster creator during creation, but this interferes with Terraform's